2026.1

 Create a field to define geometry or control the parameters of an existing geometry at every location within the bounds of the field.

-Convert parts to implicit geometry.
-You can select CAD, PolyNURBS, meshes, or optimized parts.
+Convert parts, surfaces, and curves to implicit objects.
+You can select CAD, PolyNURBS, meshes, or optimized parts, surfaces, or curves.

 Translate and rotate implicit bodies.